-There are no additional moving parts which can break when cleaning or adjusting.
+There are no additional moving parts that can break when cleaning or adjusting.
 You don’t have to add fuel or change the oil.
 You also don’t have to worry about air, oil or fuel filters.

-While even a light layer of dust or debris can lower power output of solar panels, you won’t have to worry about it because keeping the RV panels clean is easy.
-It’s literally a matter of wiping down the panel surface to maximize the amount of sunlight coming into the system.
+While even a light layer of dust or debris can lower the power output of solar panels, you won’t have to worry about it because keeping the RV panels clean is easy.
+It’s a matter of wiping down the panel surface to maximize the amount of sunlight coming into the system.